 Adding Application Code

-The Data Access Application Block is designed to support the most common scenarios for accessing a database.
-When you add your application code, refer to the scenarios in the Key Scenarios section and select the ones that best match your situation.
-Use the code that accompanies the scenario as-is or adapt it as necessary.
+The Unity Application Block is designed to support a range of common scenarios for resolving instances of objects that, themselves, depend on other objects or services.
+When adding your application code, refer to the scenarios in the Key Scenarios sections and select the ones that best suit your situation.
+Use the code that accompanies the scenario either as-is or adapt it as necessary.

 To prepare your application

-- Add a reference to the Data Access Application Block assembly.
-In Visual Studio, right-click your project node in Solution Explorer, and then click Add Reference.
-Click the Browse tab, and then navigate to the location of the Microsoft.Practices.EnterpriseLibrary.Data.dll assembly.
+- Add a reference to the Unity Application Block assembly.
+In Visual Studio, right-click your project node in Solution Explorer, and then click Add References.
+Click the Browse tab and find the location of the Microsoft.Practices.Unity.dll assembly.
 Select the assembly, and then click OK to add the reference.

-- (Optional) To use elements from Data Access Application Block without fully qualifying the element reference, you can add the following using statement (C#) or Imports statement (Visual Basic®) to the top of your source code file.
+- (Optional) To use elements from the Unity Application Block without fully qualifying the element reference, add the following using statements (C#) or Imports statements (Visual Basic) to the top of your source code file as required.

 - Add your application code.
 For more information about how you can use the Unity Application Block in your own applications, see Key Scenarios.

 |For Visual Basic projects, you can also use the References page of the Project Designer to manage references and imported namespaces.
 To access the References page, select a project node in Solution Explorer, and then click Properties on the Project menu.
 When the Project Designer appears, click the References tab.|